FusionCache/docs/docs/design.md

 - If the query is Read but there are Write queries pending execution, this query must be queued
 - Subsequent queries are queued until there are no Write queries pending

-This approach avoids uses the queue unless it is necessary for data consitency, reducing query execution time.
+This approach avoids using the queue unless it is necessary.

 <br/>